 Surrender Is Key to Understanding Lent

 Throughout His earthly ministry, Jesus surrendered to the will of His Heavenly Father.
-He taught His disciples to surrender when they prayed to God, “Your will be done, on earth as it is in heaven” (Matt.
-6:10).
+He taught His disciples to surrender when they prayed to God, “Your will be done, on earth as it is in heaven” (Matthew 6:10).
 Jesus understood better than anyone that surrendering to God’s will is not an easy thing to do.
 As the events leading to His arrest unfolded, surrender became more and more difficult.
 The cross loomed—and, with it, unimaginable suffering.

 In the Garden of Gethsemane, Jesus poured out His anguish to His Heavenly Father.
 He even asked that the cup of suffering be taken away from Him.
 And then He followed it up with the ultimate words of surrender: “nevertheless, not what I will, but what You will” (Luke 22:42).